 Our holiday home insurance policy offers protection for a range of holiday home uses.
 For example, if you rent out your holiday home and need holiday let insurance or own it for personal use and invite friends and family to stay, our cover may be suitable for your needs.
-We provide quotes for various property types, whether it’s a terraced holiday cottage or a property with extra external amenities, such as swimming pools or tennis courts.
+We provide quotes for various property types, even those with extra external amenities, such as swimming pools or tennis courts.

 Does holiday home insurance protect rental holiday homes?

 Whether the holiday home is for personal use, including for friends and family, or let to holidaymakers, our insurance is available.
-It includes renting-specific covers, such as malicious damage by tenants and loss of rent.
+It includes renting-specific covers, such as malicious damage by paying guests and loss of rent.

 What is holiday home buildings insurance and holiday home contents insurance?

 Insurance policies for holiday homes such as ours may split the covers into two categories – buildings and contents.
 Buildings cover is there to help with the cost of repairing or rebuilding your property if it is damaged.
-Contents cover is there to help with the cost of repairing or replacing furniture and household goods.
+Contents cover is there to help with the cost of repairing or replacing damaged or stolen items, such as furniture and household goods.

 Does insurance for holiday homes protect rental income?